David-Hien/Unit-3/Project.md

 ### Success Criteria

-1. User is able to Create, Add, Edit, Delete data in the table
+1. User is able to Add and Remove data in the table
-2. The application has a login and register page
+2. User is able to Edit existing data
-3. The login information and database is secured and the password is hashed
+3. The application has a login and register page
-4. Function to sort the table based on different factors
+4. The login information and database is secured and the password is hashed
-5. Function to search specific information from a defined range
+5. Function to sort the table based on different factors
-6. Uses OOP (Object-oriented programming)
+6. Follow good coding practises, which allow for future extensions by other developers

 ## Criteria B: Solution Overview